Sulawesi thrush: Description

 The Sulawesi thrush is a medium-sized species with a long beak, short rounded wings and robust legs.
 The head and upper parts are a dark olive brown and the underparts are somewhat paler, sometimes with a gingery or reddish tinge to the under-tail coverts.
 There is a distinctive black supercilium above the eye.

 Distribution

 The Sulawesi thrush is endemic to the island of Sulawesi in Indonesia.
 Its habitat is evergreen montane forest and moss-forest and its altitudinal range lies between 1100 and 2400 m.
-Four subspecies are recognised; C. t. abditiva from the northern part of the island; C. t. tenebrosa from the southern part; C. t. turdoides from southwestern Sulawesi and C. t. heinrichi from the southeast.
+Four subspecies are recognised; T. t. abditiva from the northern part of the island; T. t. tenebrosa from the southern part; T. t. turdoides from southwestern Sulawesi and T. t. heinrichi from the southeast.
 It is not present in the central part of the island.

 Ecology

 The Sulawesi thrush is a shy bird that is seldom seen and has been little studied.
 The diet consists of fruits and invertebrates and it forages in the middle and lower storeys of the canopy in evergreen montane forests, and on the ground beneath the trees.
 In behaviour and appearance it resembles thrushes in the genus Turdus, but it has other behaviours which are similar to those of the Old World babblers (Timaliidae), and the laughing thrushes (Garrulax).